 Armed with the knowledge of Peter’s secret identity, the Goblin attacks Aunt May (Rosemary Harris), hospitalising her and later kidnaps Mary Jane Watson (Kristen Dunst).
 Using Mary jane as bait, the Goblin lures Spider-Man to the Roosevelt Bridge, where the two engage in one final confrontation.

-Or so it seems in No Way Home, we learn that at the exact moment he was about to die, he was transported to the MCU where there’s a new Spider-Man to torment and the possibility of a new life.
+Or so it seems in the Spider-Man movie No Way Home, we learn that at the exact moment, he was about to die, he was transported to the MCU where there’s a new Spider-Man to torment and the possibility of a new life.

 First introduced in The Amazing Spider-Man #14, the Green Goblin was created by Stan Lee and Steve Ditko.
 A relatively minor foe in his first few appearances, the character’s main gimmick was that his identity was kept a mystery.

 Eventually, the Goblin learned Spider-Man’s secret identity and attacked Peter in public, kidnapping him and taking him to the Goblin’s lair.
 There he revealed, as in the Raimi films, that he was, in fact, Norman Osborn, the father of Peter’s friend Harry empowered by a special formula that had driven him mad.

 Peter managed to escape, and Norman developed a convenient case of amnesia, which kept the Goblin persona at bay.
 Every now and again, the Goblin would reemerge, but time and time again, Spidey bested his foe.

 That was until the Goblin’s greatest triumph when he kidnapped Peter’s girlfriend Gwen Stacy and threw her from the top of the George Washington Bridge, killing her.
 Besides himself with rage, Spider-Man pummels the Goblin until the villain summons his glider, and yes, you’ve guessed it, accidentally stabs himself with it.